qlyoung/lagopus/README.md

 ## About

+*Note*: This is early access software with no production-ready releases yet.
+It works, but theres's a lot left to do to make it easy to use.

 Lagopus is a distributed fuzzing application built on top of Kubernetes.
 It allows you to fuzz arbitrary targets using clustered compute resources.
 You specify the target binary, fuzzing driver (`afl` or `libFuzzer`), corpus, and